-Access to EMSL resources is granted through a peer-reviewed proposal process.
+All access to EMSL resources is granted through a peer-reviewed proposal that describes the intended project goals, resource needs, experimental or computational plans, and team member contributions.
 In general, users whose open research proposals are accepted may use EMSL resources free of charge.
 Open research is loosely defined as science and engineering research for which the resulting information is published and shared broadly within the scientific community.
 Different Terms and Conditions, including cost policies and other restrictions, apply to proprietary research.
 All EMSL users must Acknowledge EMSL in their written works.

 1. Contact a Capability Lead (Highly recommended)